google/proto-quic/src/tools/gn/docs/reference.md

   This should be set to the most specific value possible.
-So, "android" or "chromeos" should be used instead of "linux" where applicable, even though Android and ChromeOS are both Linux variants.
+So, "android" or "chromeos" should be used instead of "linux" where applicable, even though Android and Chrome OS are both Linux variants.
 This can mean that one needs to write

       if (target_os == "android" || target_os == "linux") {